-Understanding the foreclosure process in KY is an important part of navigating your own home foreclosure.
+Understanding the foreclosure process in KY & OH is an important part of navigating your own home foreclosure.

 Before we dive in…